Other Treatments for Heart Attack

 - Education, support, and counseling—A team of healthcare experts will teach you what you need to know about quitting smoking, proper diet, and coping with life after a heart attack.
 The supportive environment will help you reach your post-recovery goals.
 Ultimately, taking these steps will reduce your risk of having another heart attack.

-- Exercise—A safe, monitored program to get you started on a regular physical fitness plan.
+- Exercise—You will be given safe, monitored program to get you started on a regular physical fitness plan.
 You will slowly build your intensity over time safely.

 What is cardiac rehabilitation?
 American Heart Association website.
 Available at: